WeileiZeng/weileizeng.github.io/README.md

 *How to add blog*

 - add a new file in `web/content`.
 Any subfolder will be seen as a catergory.
 One can start by duplicating the [template.md](web/content/template.md)

 *How to add statics files*

-- There are two folders for static files: `content/images` and `output/static` *How to build and publish*
+- There are two folders for static files: `content/images` and `output/static`.
+Static files will stay as it is and not be built.
+It is good for images, pdf, or html files.

+*How to build and publish*

 - First develop  it locally, follow command in [`web/Makefile`](web/Makefile)